Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Introduction

-In this work, $\BsDbphi$ decays~\footnote{The inclusion of charge-conjugated processes is implied throughout the paper, unless otherwise stated.}, whose observations were published by the LHCb experiment in 2013~\cite{Aaij:2013dda} and 2018~\cite{Aaij:2018jqv}, are used to determine $\gamma$.
+In this work, $\BsDbphi$ decays, whose observations were published by the LHCb experiment in 2013~\cite{Aaij:2013dda} and 2018~\cite{Aaij:2018jqv}, are used to determine $\gamma$.
 A novel method presented in Ref.~\cite{Aaij:2018jqv} showed also the feasibility of measuring $\Bs\rightarrow \Dbar^{*0}\phi$ decays with a high purity.
-A time-integrated method~\cite{Gronau:2004gt} is investigated where it was shown that information about \CP violation is preserved in the untagged rate of $\BsDtphi$(or of $\Bs \rightarrow \Dtz \KS$), and that, if a sufficient number of different $D$-meson final states are included in the analysis, this decay alone can, in principle, be used to measure $\gamma$.
+It uses a partial reconstruction method for the $\Dbar^{*0}$ meson~\cite{DonalMalcom}.
+A time-integrated method~\cite{Gronau:2004gt} is investigated where it was shown that information about \CP violation is preserved in the untagged rate of $\BsDtphi$ (or of $\Bz \rightarrow \Dtz \KS$), and that, if a sufficient number of different $D$-meson final states are included in the analysis, this decay alone can, in principle, be used to measure $\gamma$.
+The sensitivity to $\gamma$ is expected to be much better with the case of $\BsDtphi$ decay than for $\Bz \rightarrow \Dtz \KS$, as it is proportional to the decay width difference $y=\Delta\Gamma/{2\Gamma}$ defined in Section~\ref{sec:for} and equals to $(6.3\pm0.3)\%$, for $\Bs$ mesons, and $(0.05\pm 0.50)\%$, for $\Bz$~\cite{HFLAV}.
 Sensitivity to $\gamma$ from $\BsDtphi$ modes comes from the interference between two colour-suppressed diagrams shown in Fig.~\ref{fig:Diagrams}.
 The relatively large expected value of the ratio of the $\bar{b}\rightarrow \bar{u}c\bar{s}$ and $\bar{b}\rightarrow \bar{c}u\bar{s}$ tree-level amplitudes ($20-40~\%$, see Sect.~\ref{sec:choiceParams}) is an additional motivation for measuring $\gamma$ in $\BsDtphi$ decays.
 In this study, five neutral $D$-meson decay modes $K\pi$, $K3\pi$, $K\pi\piz$, $KK$ and $\pi\pi$ are included, whose event yields are estimated using realistic assumptions based on measurements from LHCb~\cite{Aaij:2018jqv,Aaij:2016oso,Aaij:2015jna}.
+We justify the choice of those decays and also discuss the case of the two decay modes $\tilde{D}^0 \rightarrow \KS\pip\pim$ and $\KS\Kp\Km$ in Section~\ref{sec:yie}.

 In Section~\ref{sec:for}, the notations and the choice of $D$-meson decay final states are introduced.
 In Section~\ref{sec:yie}, the expected signal yields and their uncertainties are presented.
 In Section~\ref{sec:sen}, the sensitivity which can be achieved using solely these decays is shown, and further improvements are briefly discussed.
+In Section~\ref{sec:HL-LHC} the future expected precision on $\gamma$ with $\BsDbphi$ at LHCb are discussed for dataset available after LHC Run~3 by 2025, and after a possible second upgrade of LHCb, by 2038.
 Finally, conclusions are made in Section~\ref{sec:con}.